 Sleek hair is healthy, glossy, frizz-free hair.
-When you want to wear your hair straight for the day or for a night out it may look low maintenance however, having straight sleek hair does require some attention.
-Straight hair looks best when it’s smooth and sleek so to prevent your hair from looking dull, you’ll have to prevent it from frizzing.
+When you want to wear your hair straight for the day or a night out, it may look low maintenance; however, having straight, sleek hair requires some attention.
+Straight hair looks best when it’s smooth and sleek, so to prevent your hair from looking dull, you’ll have to prevent it from frizzing.

 Why is My Straight Hair Frizzy?

 Frizz can happen to straight hair if it’s dry or damaged from too much heat-styling, bleaching, and dyeing.
 Chemical processing and heat-styling burn the hair’s cuticle, causing your would-be sleek locks to appear puffy, kinky, and even straw-like.
 Too much friction from brushing and vigorous towel-drying can also ruffle the cuticle, creating unsightly frizz.